psygreg/linux-psycachy/README.md

 - `-b`: builds a `psycachy`-variant kernel with optimizations specific to your CPU `MARCH`.
 - `-g`: builds the same `psycachy` generic image found in Releases.
 Meant just to generate those images.
 - `-l`: builds the same `psycachy-lts` generic image found in Releases.
 Meant just to generate those images.
 - `-c`: builds a `linux-cachyos` kernel with latest spec and settings.
+This is not guaranteed to work, as it uses CachyOS's defaults.

 ## Advanced Configurations